Complimentary Gartner® Report! 'A CTO's Guide to Open-Source Software: Answering the Top 10 FAQs.'Read more

 The next step is to configure the processors:

-• Use the resourcedetection processor to create an identifier value for each JVM instance from which the metrics are scraped.
+• Use the resourcedetection processor to create an identifier for each JVM instance from which the metrics are collected.

-• Add the batch processor to bundle the metrics from multiple receivers.
-We highly recommend using this processor in the configuration, especially for the benefit of the collector's logging component.
-If you would like to learn more about this processor check the documentation.
+• Add the batch processor to group the metrics from multiple receivers.
+It's important to use this processor in the configuration to benefit the collector's logging component.
+If you would like to learn more about this processor, check the documentation.

 yaml